 This paleo banana bread, made with coconut flour and almond flour, is gluten free and dairy free.
 For those not keeping track of such things, it's also awesome tasting.

-This paleo banana bread recipe is gluten-free and paleo-friendly, for those keeping track of such things.
-But we’re hoping it’s a compelling enough recipe to make anyone—even someone without those particular dietary restrictions—crave a second slice.
+This paleo banana bread recipe is gluten-free and dairy-free, for those keeping track of such things.
+But it’s also compelling enough in the taste department to make anyone—even someone without those particular dietary restrictions—crave a second slice.
 Maybe even a third.
 Do we hear fourth?
 Just bear in mind that with its subtle hint of cardamom, this is most definitely not your grandma’s banana bread.
 It’s even better.
 Originally published June 6, 2015.–Renee Schettler Rossi

 Special Equipment: 8 1/2-by-4 1/2-inch or 7 1/2-by-3 1/2-inch loaf pan